ergoplatform/ergodocs/docs/dev/oc/dex_bots.md

  - Docker and Docker-compose (included in Docker for Windows).
 [Docker](https://www.docker.com/get-started)

 ### Building
-First you need to download the code from this repo.
+First, you need to download the code from this repo.
 The easiest way to keep it updated in the future is by using git:

 ```
 cd <the folder you want to keep the off-chain services code in>
 git clone https://github.com/ergolabs/ergo-dex-backend.git